BryanKadzban/SdFat/README.md

-The Arduino SdFat library provides read/write access to FAT16/FAT32 file systems on SD/SDHC flash cards.
+The Arduino SdFatAsync library provides read/write access to FAT16/FAT32 file systems on SD/SDHC flash cards, with async read capability.

 SdFat requires Arduino 1.6x or greater.

 Key changes:

+FatFile::read returns a future, which can be polled if the SPI/SD/SDHC transfer happens in the background.

 Support for multiple SPI ports now uses a pointer to a SPIClass object.